Cognigy/xApps/xapps/stripe-payment/README.md

 <img src="./docs/example.png" width="200">

 The user can see the currently available payment options based on their payment intent.
-Every payment field, such as the credit card details, are populated by Stripe automatically and independent from Cognigy.AI.
+Every payment field, such as the credit card details, are populated by Stripe automatically and independently from Cognigy.AI.
 By clicking on the "PAY" button, the Stripe API is used to fulfill the payment:

 ```json
 {